 In the end, the Iron Emir was only sucessful in converting the population on the Afghan side.
 Across the Hindu Kush mountains, in Pakistan, a raucous pagan animism persisted.
 Today the descendents of these pagans live in what are known as the Kalash valleys: Bumboret, Birir, and Rumbur.
 They are the last animist tribe of Central Asia—a nature-worshipping island in a sea of Islam spreading out in all directions.

 The Kalash people spurn Islamic law by drinking, taking drugs, and partying.
 For decades, pleasure-seeking Muslims have ventured to these valleys to get drunk on Kalash wine (which tastes like sherry) and the local moonshine known as tara (which tastes like schnapps).
-Opium brought in from Afghanistan is sometimes used by outsiders but, more commonly, nazar, an opiate-based chewing tobacco which can make users sick and dizzy, is the drug of choice.
+The drug of choice is opium brought in from Afghanistan or, more commonly, nazar, an opiate-based chewing tobacco, which oftentimes makes users sick and dizzy.
 Just like American kids who travel to Florida or Vegas to blow off some steam, devout Pakistanis periodically head up into the mountains for a taste of the debauched pagan life.